RoboJackets/jr/ISSUE_TEMPLATE.md

 # Week 7: Git Challenge

 Welcome to week 7 of software training!
-This week, you'll be completing a series of `git` and GitHub challenges. **To get started, click the "Submit new issue" at the bottom of this page!** From there, work through the rest of this checklist.
+This week, you'll be completing a series of `git` and GitHub challenges. **To get started, type your GT username into the Title box above, then click the "Submit new issue" at the bottom of this page!** From there, work through the rest of this checklist.

 If you need any help, we recommend these online resources:
 - https://help.github.com/articles/github-glossary/